alicht/GAsamplelesson/README.md

 }
 ```

 Here we've defined an Pokemon class.
 It contains the general properties and methods that can be found in just about all Pokemon.
-What's great about this is that Snorlax and Pikachu could just reference this "parent" Pokemon class and thus the only things we'd need to put in their "child" class definitions are the properties and methods that are unique to them.
+What's great about this is that Snorlax and Pikachu can now just reference this "parent" Pokemon class and thus the only things we'd need to put in their "child" class definitions are the properties and methods that are unique to them.

 #### Now let's take our parent Pokemon class and apply it to its "children":